 We have a registered nurse on duty five days a week to assist children when they become ill, to administer first aid when appropriate, and to contact the parents if a child becomes ill or injured during the school day.
 In addition, a physician is retained to perform student physical examinations.
 The school nurse assists the doctor by doing hearing and vision tests, as well as height and weight, blood pressure and scoliosis tests for Grade 3 and above.

-We have a certified guidance counselor at school on a part time basis.
-Students who are interested in meeting with him may leave him a letter of request for an appointment.
-Our teachers, principal, D.A.R.E.
+We have a certified guidance counselor at our school on a part-time basis.
+Our teachers, Principal, D.A.R.E.
 Officers, and parish priests are always available to meet with any student on request.

 We provide a school lunch program under the nutritional guidelines of the State of New York.
 The program is staffed by three full time employees.
 During the lunch period supervision of students is provided by teachers and parent monitors to help things run more efficiently.